katalys/woo-1o/katalys-shop/readme.txt

 - Generating more sales, every day
 - Paying only for sales that really happen
 - Generating additional SEO-friendly links from publishers
+- Having product discovery and product purchase take place anywhere on the web

 *********